cashew-olddew/Universal-Transition-Shader/README.md

 - the `y` component biases progress across rows.

 This allows for creating "wave-like" or "staggered" animation effects where grid cells transition at slightly different times based on their position.

+## Contributing

+For any bugs or improvement ideas, feel free to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#about-forks) this repository and suggest a change.

+Since the shader is quite simple, exploring and contributing to it can be a valuable learning experience for beginners.

+If you'd like to see an improvement, but don't know how to contribute, you can [create an Issue](https://github.com/cashew-olddew/Universal-Transition-Shader/issues/new).

 ## License